Today's Top Gainer

 All related party transactions that were entered into during the financial year were in the ordinary course of the business and on an arms length basis.
-The Company has not entered into material contracts or arrangements or transactions with related parties in accordance with Section 188 of the Act read with the Companies (Meetings of Board and its Powers) Rules, 2014.
+The Company has not entered into material contracts or arrangements or transactions with related parties in accordance with Section 188 of the Act, read with the Companies (Meetings of Board and its Powers) Rules, 2014.
 There were no materially significant Related Party Transactions made by the Company during the year that would have required Shareholders approval under the Listing Regulations.
 The Company has nothing to report in Form AOC-2, hence, the same is not annexed.

-All Related Party Transactions are placed before the Audit Committee for prior approval.
+The Related Party Transactions are placed before the Audit Committee for prior approval.
 Prior omnibus approval of the Audit Committee is also obtained for the transactions which are repetitive in nature.
 A statement of all Related Party Transactions is placed before the Audit Committee for its review on a quarterly basis, specifying the nature and value of the transactions.

-12. Business Responsibility Report
+12. Business responsibility report

 Pursuant to Regulation 34(2)(f) of the Listing Regulations, the initiatives taken by the Company from an environmental, social and governance perspective, are provided in the Business Responsibility Report which is included as a separate section in the Annual Report.